17th Feb 2026

 Environmental and lifestyle factors can have an impact on jowls.
 And this is interesting as, contrary to ageing and genetic, we have a measure of control over these factors.
 They are as follows:

 • Being overweight, followed by weight loss: weight gain stretches out your skin but when you lose weight, your skin may not shrink back to its original size.
 As a result, weight loss sometimes accentuates the appearance of jowls.
+Maintaining a stable weight, staying hydrated, eating a nutrient-rich diet, and avoiding smoking all contribute to firmer skin and can help you get rid of sagging jowls over time.

 • Sun damage: overexposure to ultraviolet (UV) rays can reduce the amount of collagen in your skin and cause it to sag.
 Sun exposure also accelerates collagen loss, increasing the risk of developing jowls.
+Daily application of SPF 30+ prevents the breakdown of collagen and elastin due to UV damage, helping to slow the development of sagging jowls.

 • Smoking: the chemicals found in cigarettes (such as nicotine) can damage and reduce the amount of elastin and collagen in your skin.
 Smoking can also cause your blood vessels to narrow which will limit blood flow to your skin and reduce the amount of nutrients and vitamins that your skin needs to stay healthy.
+Avoiding smoking and excessive alcohol can help slow the development of sagging jowls.

 • Screen time: spending long periods of time looking down at your computer or mobile phone screen can cause the skin around your neck to lose its elasticity and sag more.
 This modern phenomenon, often called tech neck, is caused by prolonged device use and can contribute to the formation of jowls.